Anti-spam techniques: Country-based filtering

 Some email servers expect to never communicate with particular countries from which they receive a great deal of spam.
 Therefore, they use country-based filtering – a technique that blocks email from certain countries.
 This technique is based on country of origin determined by the sender's IP address rather than any trait of the sender.
+This can of course be bypassed by services that can displace a sender's IP, such as a VPN.

 DNS-based blacklists

-There are large number of free and commercial DNS-based Blacklists, or DNSBLs which allow a mail server to quickly look up the IP of an incoming mail connection - and reject it if it is listed there.
+There are a large number of free and commercial DNS-based Blacklists, or DNSBLs which allow a mail server to quickly look up the IP of an incoming mail connection - and reject it if it is listed there.
 Administrators can choose from scores of DNSBLs, each of which reflects different policies: some list sites known to emit spam; others list open mail relays or proxies; others list ISPs known to support spam.
+This method can unfortunately result in false positives, potentially blocking real mail if a blacklisted IP is linked with spammers but is also shared by authentic users.
+Virtual private networks and other methods of fronting with a false IP address can allow spammers to get around these established blacklists.

+Blackhole Lists

+Essentially a DNS-based blacklist that is set up and kept by a third party.
+These lists tend to be updated frequently, and can be comparable in efficiency to in-house blacklists.
+Naturally, this comes with the same downsides of possible false positives and being relatively easy to get around by spammers.

+Whitelists

+The polar opposite of a blacklist, permits mail from chosen users and sources only.
+This is incredibly restrictive in who is able to send messages, but is very effective.
+There are what are known as automatic whitelists that will mark senders as clear if they do not have any history of distributing spam mail; this can be much more reasonable to use rather than a standard whitelist.

+Greylists

+Greylists work in a way that is very similar to that of whitelists.
+It will deny any email that is being sent from an unapproved account, and will then display a sign to the sender that this occurred.
+If another attempt is made to send an email it will go through and the sender will be added to the list (at this point functioning exactly like a whitelist, as they can now send mail whenever).
+While most real users will attempt to send out the email again, many spam systems only send out messages once.
+This results in spam mail not being received.

 URL filtering

-Most spam/phishing messages contain an URL that they entice victims into clicking on.
+Most spam/phishing messages contain a URL that they entice victims into clicking on.
 Thus, a popular technique since the early 2000s consists of extracting URLs from messages and looking them up in databases such as Spamhaus' Domain Block List (DBL), SURBL, and URIBL.